oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/api_documentation/README.md

 **Where is the fine-tuned model saved?**
 In an object storage bucket in the sandbox tenancy.

-**Do you have a RAG recipe?** We have several other recipes that we have not exposed on the portal.
-If you would like any specific recipes that might better meet your needs, please contact us.
+**Do you have a RAG recipe?** We have several other blueprints that we have not exposed on the portal.
+If you would like any specific blueprints that might better meet your needs, please contact us.

 **Is this built on top of OKE?** Yes.